fluent/fluent-bit-docs/pipeline/inputs/node-exporter-metrics.md

 **Important note:** Metrics collected with Node Exporter Metrics flow through a separate pipeline from logs and current filters do not operate on top of metrics.

-This plugin is currently only supported on Linux based operating systems\
+This plugin is currently only supported on Linux based operating systems.

 ## Configuration